soumendus/file-audit-using-kaudit/README.md

   # PREREQUISITE

-     - The Linux Kerne should have the kauditd kernel daemon running.
+     - The Linux Kernel should have the kauditd kernel daemon running.

     $ ps -aef|grep kauditd